Careers360 Logo

 E=90o

-In ΔADE use Pythagoras theorem we get
+In ΔADE, use Pythagoras theorem we get

 AD2=AE2+DE2....(2)

-In ΔBEC use Pythagoras theorem we get
+In ΔBEC, use Pythagoras theorem we get

 BC2=BE2+EC2....(3)

-Add equation (2) and (3) we get
+Adding equations (2) and (3), we get

 AD2+BC2=AE2+DE2+BE2+CE2.....(4)

-In ΔACE use Pythagoras theorem we get
+In ΔACE, using Pythagoras theorem,, we get

 AC2=AE2+CE2....(5)

-In ΔEBD use Pythagoras theorem we get
+In ΔEBD, use Pythagoras theorem we get

 BD2=BE2+DE2....(6)

-Now add equation (5) and (6) we get
+Now, add equations (5) and (6), and we get

 AC2+BD2=AE2+CE2+BE2+DE2....(7)

-From equation (4) and (7) we get
+From equations (4) and (7), we get

 AC2+BD2=AD2+BC2